directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### Script source code - list of functions

 > For most of the Google Workspace App, Apps Script has a specific library, like `CalendarApp` with easy-to-use functions.
 However, these functions don't have all the functionality available for API calls.
 Luckily it's possible to use Advanced Calendar Service - it's almost like calling API calls directly.
-Thanks to that we will be able to subscribe to notifications and retrieve a list of new events using syncToken.
+Thanks to that we can subscribe to notifications and retrieve a list of new events using syncToken.

+The source code of the script is organized into several functions (but there is a lot of space for refactoring and improvements)

 `writelog` - utility function to write to the spreadsheet log entry

-`listCalendars` - function for manual launch - to list calendar IDs and description
+`listCalendars` - function for manual launch - to list available for user calendars info (IDs, description)

 `triggerResubscribeOnceWeek` - function for once-a-week time trigger.
-Will resubscribe to calendar push notifications (1 week is max allowed time)
+Will resubscribe to calendar push notifications (1 week is the maximum allowed time)

 `runManual_processSyncedEvents` - function for manual launch - get events stream and process it (send to Directus)